red-gate/SocV5UserSessions/MigrationsInstallInstructions.md

 1. Turn on [Frequent Updates](http://documentation.red-gate.com/display/SOC4/Turning+on+Frequent+Updates)
 - Update to the latest SQL Source Control version.
 - Go to the SQL Source Control config files folder.
-By default, this is located at `%LocalAppData%\Red Gate\SQL Source Control 4\/`
+By default, this is `%LocalAppData%\Red Gate\SQL Source Control 4`
 - Open `RedGate_SQLSourceControl_Engine_EngineOptions.xml` in a text editor.
 - Inside the `<EngineOptions>` tags, add: `<UseMigrationBlocks>True</UseMigrationBlocks>`
 - Ignoring any comments (or other lines you may have added), the final file should look like this: